firefox-devtools/profiler/CONTRIBUTING.md

 You will need a recent enough version of [Yarn 1 (Classic)](https://classic.yarnpkg.com/), version 1.10 is known to work correctly.
 You can install it using `npm install -g yarn`.
+Please refer to [its documentation](https://classic.yarnpkg.com/en/docs/install) for other possible install procedures.

 To get started clone the repo and get the web application started.